 - Food can scorch easily while cooking.

-- Foods cools off quickly once removed from the heat source.
+- Foods cool off quickly once removed from the heat source.

 #8.
 Glass Cookware